 I was watching an interview of a super successful person in our industry.
 The interview was taken by a guy who wasn’t as successful as the interviewee.
 You could cut the inferiority complex in the room with a knife.

-The interviewer was less interested in what the interviewee had to say and more interested in showing the audience that he was at par with the interviewee.
+The interviewer was less interested in what the interviewee had to say and more interested in showing the audience that he was on par with the interviewee.

 Because those who feel inferior have something to hide and prove, they easily misperceive neutral actions and words as personal attacks.
 Then they defend themselves to mask their inferiority.